raspberrypilearning/club-mentoring/en/step_5.md

 --- /collapse ---

 + **Use inclusive language**: Use language that is positive and free from discrimination and stereotyping.
 Avoid terms that might be offensive, or any language that excludes or isolates a person from other members of the club.

-It is good to reflect how someone chooses to describe themselves, so you may wish to ask them what they are most comfortable with.
+How someone chooses to describe themselves may not be obvious, so you may wish to ask them what they are most comfortable with.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">